Introduction to Creative Project Management: Beginner's Guide

 Every creative project must have clear written goals and objectives to guide the team on where to focus their efforts.
 With direct expectation of the project, creatives are less likely to be at a loss for what to do.
 To better list out the project’s objectives, creative project managers can implement the SMART goal when planning out their project.

-• A team member on an extended leave
+a team member is on an extended leave, and

-The process of creative project management can be broken down into a simple 5-step process.
+The process of project management for creatives can be broken down into a simple 5-step process.
 Although it is not a simple process, following a framework before starting a plan is a good approach.

 Step 1: Brainstorm Session